Academic Support Program

 Moakley Law Library

 The staff of the Moakley Law Library will provide assistance to students with disabilities as needed in the search and selection of research materials.
-Assistance is available at the Reference Desk at 617-573-8516 or the Reserve Desk at 617-573-8177.
+Assistance is available at the Research Desk at 617-573-8516 or the Reserve Desk at 617-573-8177.

 The Athletic Department, located in the Ridgeway Building, 148 Cambridge Street, is equipped with a basketball, volleyball, and running court on the basement level of the building.
 The Fitness Center is located on the second floor.
 These facilities are accessible to all students.
 Special requests should be made directly to the Athletic Department at 617-573-8144.